 According to Cisco, “video traffic will be 82 percent of all consumer Internet traffic by 2020” – a 70% increase from 2015.
 This statistic reflects the importance of video and the need for your company or business to jump on the video bandwagon.
-Not just for the sake of video’s obvious advantages but for the pure fact that this is what Google’s algorithm is wanting at a every increasing rate.
+Not just for the sake of video’s obvious advantages but for the pure fact that this is what Google’s algorithm is wanting it at an ever increasing rate.

 HOW VIDEO IMPROVES WEBSITE SEO